YuktaIngale/Coding-Raja-Technologies-Internship-task2/README.md

 # Coding-Raja-Technologies-Internship-task2

-This is Bank Management System Project
+This is Library Management System Project